 This is what I learned about eating in Italy.

 It’s about lunch

 In Italy, lunch is the most important meal of the day.
 The shops close between 1 pm and 3 pm and many people go home to eat with family and friends.
 Italians take their time and almost never eat alone.

 Breakfast is light

-Italian breakfast is most often coffee with a piece of fresh baked pastry like a tart, honey soaked cake, or biscotti.
+Italian breakfast is most often coffee with a piece of freshly baked pastry like a tart, honey soaked cake, or biscotti.

 Hotels may offer a continental breakfast with eggs but that’s mostly for foreigners.
 Italians love egg dishes, like a tasty frittata, but eat them later in the day.
 A buffet may also include cold cuts, cereal, yogurt, and fruit, which Italians eat in abundance.
 Americans typically pile up their plates while locals nibble slowly and eat lightly.

 Dinner is late

 Italians go out to dinner at about 9 pm.
 One restaurant we went to in Tuscany wouldn’t let us in until 7:30 pm and we were the first ones there.
 That debunks the idea of not eating after six.

 Don’t utter the words “gluten-free” in Italy

 Fresh bread is always served with meals.
 Each region makes its own style as a complement to its local cuisine.
 Bread from Naples is salty while Tuscan bread is spongy.
 Roman bread is a cornucopia of flavors from all over Italy.

-When bread is passed in America, we slather it with butter.
+When the bread is passed in America, we slather it with butter.
 It’s rare to see a bread plate, let alone butter at an Italian table.
-The purpose of bread is to mop up pasta sauce or dip in soup.
+The purpose of bread is to mop up pasta sauce or dip in the soup.
 Toppings, like vine-ripened tomato bruschetta, olive tapenades, and fresh ground pâté are hard to pass up.

 When I traveled to Italy, I ate all the bread I wanted and never felt bloated.
 Their flour hasn’t been altered as ours has.